Morning Star

 Location and Surrounding Area

 Restronguet Creek, a hidden gem on the Cornish coast, captivates with its serene waters and enchanting landscapes.
-A 5 minute stroll along the wooded coastal path leads to the 13th-century Pandora Inn, where visitors can enjoy a meal on the floating pontoon, or in the cosy bar, while soaking in the creek’s serene beauty.
+A 5-minute stroll along the wooded coastal path leads to the 13th-century Pandora Inn, where visitors can enjoy a meal on the floating pontoon, or in the cosy bar, while soaking in the creek’s serene beauty.
 This tranquil estuary, nestled between rolling hills and verdant woodlands, offers a picturesque escape from the bustle of everyday life.
 The creek’s crystal-clear waters reflect the ever-changing skies, creating a kaleidoscope of colours that mesmerise visitors year-round.
 Strolling along its banks, one can witness a rich tapestry of flora and fauna, making it a haven for nature enthusiasts and photographers alike.

 For those who crave adventure, Restronguet Creek is a paradise for water sports.
 Kayaking and paddleboarding provide an intimate way to explore the winding waterways and hidden coves.
 Sailing enthusiasts can take to the open waters of the Carrick Roads, a renowned sailing destination that stretches out from the creek.
 The area is also a popular spot for fishing, with its abundant marine life promising a rewarding catch.
 Whether you’re on the water or casting a line from the shore, the creek offers endless opportunities for aquatic pursuits.